Neuro-Symbolic AI:

 Ontology revision cycles, regression testing

-Ex:Changing a regulatory definition requires expert review, downstream impact analysis
+Ex:Changing a regulatory definition requires expert review, downstream impact analysis, and validation

 Why It Matters